prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 rewardedAdUnit = RewardedAdUnit(requireContext(), configId)
 rewardedAdUnit?.setRewardedAdUnitListener(this)

 // 2.
-Execute ad load
+Execute the loadAd function
 rewardedAdUnit?.loadAd()

 /// .......

-// After ad is loaded you can execute `show` to trigger ad display rewardedAdUnit?.show()
+// After the ad is loaded you can execute `show` to trigger ad display rewardedAdUnit?.show()
 ```

-#### Step 1: Create Rewarded Ad Unit
+#### Step 1: Create a Rewarded Ad Unit
 {:.no_toc}

 Create the `RewardedAdUnit` object with parameters: